ronateds/aboutme/README.md

-### Hi there, I'm Ronate - I'm creating a way for every gamer to easily play tournaments and have a chance to win prizes every day, visit my website [website]
+### Hi there, I'm Ronate - I'm creating a way for every gamer to easily play tournaments and have a chance to win prizes every day, visit my [website]

 ### Connect with me: